 George

 In 2015 George was a tapered member with a Normal Pension Age of 60 in the final salary section.

 Questions

 When did George start teaching?

 George started full-time teaching at the age of 22 on 1 April 1985 and in 2015 he was 52.
 What happened to George when the changes were introduced in 2015?
 George was a tapered member as his Normal Pension Age was 60 and he was 49 on 1 April 2012.
 He remained in the final salary (legacy) scheme until 1 April 2020 and then moved into the career average (reformed) scheme.
 Has George paid into his pension to increase his benefits?
 No, he has not taken any of the flexibilities that were available to him.

-When did George retire?
+When does George want to retire?

-- His average salary at his chosen retirement date was £41,616.00.
+- His average salary at his chosen retirement date is £41,616.00.
 What does George's pension look like and what should he consider?

-George's pension can be broken down into three parts (A,B and C), but only one of these is within the remedy period, which means he has a choice to make as to whether this will be in either the career average (reformed) or final salary (legacy) scheme.

-- See breakdown on page 2.
+George's pension can be broken down into three parts (A,B and C), but only one of these is within the remedy period, which means he has a choice to make as to whether this will be in either the career average (reformed) or final salary (legacy) scheme. - See breakdown on page 2.

-Although George's Normal Pension Age in the career average scheme is 67, he retired on 1 April 2023 at the age of 60.
+Although George's Normal Pension Age in the career average scheme is 67, he wants to retire on 1 April 2023 at the age of 60.

-What George would have seen with his original tapered protection then his transition into career average
+What George would be expecting to see with his original tapered protection then his transition into career average

 35 years' service =

 Pension of

 + automatic lump sum of

 3 years' service =

 Dates: 1 April 2020 - 31 March 2023 Scheme: Career average

 1 April 1985 - 31 March 2020

 Final salary (legacy)

-Pension of

-+ automatic lump sum of

-In George's case as a tapered member, we can show what George would be expecting to see and what he'll see when the remedy is applied.

-Note:

 Dates: